mui/material-ui/docs/data/material/getting-started/support/support.md

 MUI X comes in [three plans](https://mui.com/pricing/).
 The support available on the Community plan is mostly made possible thanks to people like you: the community.
 It's described in more detail in the above section.
 The maintainers of MUI focuses on solving the root issues, not direct support.

-The Pro plan allows developers to license extra features that are challenging to find in the OSS space.
+The Pro plan allows developers to license components and extra features that are challenging to find in the OSS space.
-The maintainers of MUI provide support for these paid features.
+To provide a similar quality of experience to the one provided by the community on the MUI Core modules, the maintainers of MUI provide support for the advanced components included in MUI X.

-They aim for a similar quality of experience to the one provided by the community on the open-source modules however no SLAs are provided.
+The Premium plan goes one step further and gets the highest priorities on tickets.
+No SLAs are provided.

-The Premium plan goes one step further by providing SLAs on the quality of the support.
+Please visit [MUI X Support page](https://mui.com/x/introduction/support/#professional-support) for more detailed information on professional support.

 ### Tidelift subscription